Why is water pressure different in different areas of the community?

 While the Campbell River watershed is quite large, there is a limit to the amount of water that the City can disinfect and deliver - Within the 1,065 litres/second (l/s) system capacity, 300 l/s is allocated for fire protection, leaving 765 l/s available is for domestic use.
 Any time we have sustained use over the 765 l/s threshold, we are compromising the water available for fire protection.
 Water restrictions may also be needed in emergency situations such as an interface fire, significant failure of the water system, or extreme drought.

 How does a drought affect lake levels and the amount of water available to the City?

 The lakes in the Campbell River watershed are capable of storing water for the drier summer months.
 The levels of these reservoirs are controlled by BC Hydro as per their water license and the Campbell River System Water Use Plan.
 Due to the size of the watershed, the amount of water withdrawn for the City’s water system has a negligible impact on lake levels as long as the water consumption is kept within reasonable limits.
-As of July 22, 2015, the community has successfully kept consumption low enough that any benefits to lake levels if further restrictions were imposed would be non-detectable.

 How does the City determine when to implement higher stages of restrictions?

 During the summer season, the City closely monitors water use.
 The decision to implement higher stages of restrictions considers the water use patterns and weather forecasts.
 Increased restrictions are generally triggered by sustained water consumption over the domestic water allowance combined with forecasts of increasing temperatures.
 Higher restrictions can also be triggered by specific situations such as an interface fire, significant failure of the water system, or extreme drought (i.e. if there was a risk of running out of water in the watershed).

 Is there anything that the community can do to avoid or delay an increase to water restrictions?